Should I Buy Old or New Britannia Coins?

 The Britannia is considered by many to be the flagship British coin to include in their portfolio.
 Originally minted in gold, it was introduced in 1987 by the Royal Mint.
 The current editions also include a silver version since 1997.
 The gold coins are a great investment, as they contain one Troy ounce of gold with a face value of hundred pounds.
 The silver version also contains one Troy ounce of silver with a face value of 2 pounds.
 Since 2013, the Royal Mint has been minting the gold Britannia with 24 carat gold and purity of 999.9.
 The Royal Mint also sells gold Sovereign coins, which are another popular range.

 The coin features an image of Queen Elizabeth II on the obverse and the iconic Britannia image on the reverse.
 The coin enjoys immense liquidity and is available in a variety of editions.
 There are definitive tax advantages to investing in these coins.
 The coin is legal tender in the UK, and therefore attracts no capital gains tax.
 But the question is – should we be buying older or newer versions of these coins?
 What is likely to generate better value?

 The Britannia does not command a rarity value or historical premium.
 Most editions of the coin are easily available.
 Most of the time, the current year of issuance will also be the cheapest due to plentiful supply.
 Buying particular year Britannia’s from the past may well command a premium due to scarcity.
-However, you may find that the older coins can also rise in value quicker than the new ones in the context of the time you intend to hold onto the coins for.
+However, you may find that the older coins can also rise in value quicker than the new ones in the context of the time you intend to hold onto the coins.

 The Britannia has also been released by the Royal Mint as special anniversary editions and commemorative issues.
 For example, the 30th-anniversary gold edition was on sale in 2017 for £1048 .68.
 There was also a limited edition issued as an 8mm coin.
 Only 1500 of these were released, and it was the smallest Britannia coin.
 It contained only 1/40 parts of an ounce of 24-carat gold with a purity of 999.9, along with a proof finish.